 Use minimum 6AWG copper conductors only.
 Torque field connections between 21 and 23 in lbs.
 Readily accessible disconnecting means to be provided at time of installation.

-Permanently connected.

-Connect only to a circuit protected by a Class A Ground Fault Circuit Interrupter (GFCI) mounted at least 5' (1.52M) from the inside walls of the spa/hot tub and in line of sight from the equipment compartment.
+Permanently connected power supply.
+Connect only to a circuit protected by a Class A Ground Fault Circuit Interrupter (GFCI) or Residual Current Device (RCD) mounted at least 5' (1.52M) from the inside walls of the spa/hot tub and in line of sight from the equipment compartment.